tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Because the `PRECISION` and `MSGDELAY` parameters must be the same across all validators, they will be added to the [consensus parameters](https://github.com/tendermint/tendermint/blob/master/proto/tendermint/types/params.proto#L13) as [durations](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.Duration).

 The proposer-based timestamp specification also includes a [new ACCURACY parameter](https://github.com/tendermint/spec/blob/master/spec/consensus/proposer-based-timestamp/pbts-sysmodel_001_draft.md#pbts-clocksync-external0).
-`ACCURACY` represents the difference between the ‘real’ time and the currently known Unix time of correct validators.
+Intuitively, `ACCURACY` represents the difference between the ‘real’ time and the currently known time of correct validators.
+The currently known Unix time of any validator is always somewhat different from real time.
+`ACCURACY` is the largest such difference between each validator's time and real time taken as an absolute value.
 This is not something a computer can determine on its own and must be specified as an estimate by the user of Tendermint.
 It is used in the new algorithm to [calculate a timeout for the propose step](https://github.com/tendermint/spec/blob/master/spec/consensus/proposer-based-timestamp/pbts-algorithm_001_draft.md#pbts-alg-startround0).
 `ACCURACY` is assumed to be the same across all validators and therefore should be included as a consensus parameter.